mongodb-developer/atlas-search-soccer/README.md

     <img src="readmeImages/SoccerInterfaceFilters.png" width="600"  />
 </p>

-As you interact with the application, you'll see the $search operator in a MongoDB aggregation pipeline live in-action!
-Click on the Advanced Scouting image for more options.
-Learn all sorts of ways and plays MongoDB allows you to build complex, fine-grained full-text searches across text, date, and numerics.
+As you interact with the application, you'll see the `$search` operator in a MongoDB aggregation pipeline live in-action!
+Click on the Advanced Scouting image for more options using the `compound`.
+Learn all the ways and plays to build complex, fine-grained full-text searches across text, date, and numerics.
 When you choose a footballer, he is written to local storage on your device.
 That way, your Dream Team stays warmed up and on the pitch even after you close your browser.

 <h4>Skills and Drills</h4>